About the Center for Educational Assessment

 The Center has become a valuable resource for educational policy makers and others who use tests to make important decisions regarding individuals, organizations, or institutions.
 Services provided by the Center include test development workshops; statistical services such as scaling and equating; conducting standard setting studies; internal and external audits of current testing programs; evaluating test translations; helping teachers and policy makers better understand and use test results; and training individuals in statistical and psychometric modeling.
 For example, in 2008, the Center provided a five day workshop on the topic of item response models and applications, and 42 persons from eight different countries were in attendance.
 Faculty routinely provide short term workshops on a variety of educational assessment topics.

-The Center currently has five faculty members, one post-doctoral fellows and approximately 20 graduate student researchers in the Research and Evaluation Methods doctoral program.
+The Center currently has seven faculty members, one pre-doctoral fellow and approximately 20 graduate student researchers.
 For more information on the Center for Educational Assessment, please contact Ronald Hambleton (firstname.lastname@example.org) or Stephen Sireci (email@example.com).
 Additional information about the Center, the faculty, and our projects can be found at our website (www.umass.edu/remp).

 Brief biographies of Center faculty members and staff